 My challenge this December is to move beyond the traditions I have always observed to find meaning in what we do over this period.

-The word advent refers to the anticipation of an event or coming.
-In this case, we are counting down the days in preparation for the celebration of the birth of Jesus Christ.
+The word advent refers to the anticipation of an event or the arrival of a notable person.
+Another advent activity we do in anticipation of the event of Christmas, is 24 little boxes, filled with goodies to count down the days to Christmas with children.
+The purpose of advent and counting down the days is for making preparation for the celebration of the birth of Jesus Christ.

 Advent: Anticipation and Preparation for the Celebration of the Birth of Jesus.

-From my reading, I have decided to incorporate more of the meaning in my celebration this year.
-It turns out; it involves much more than just the lighting of candles on Sunday.
-Initially adopted by Christians in the Middle Ages, it was part of their spiritual preparation for Christmas.
+The advent wreath was initially adopted by Christians in the Middle Ages, it was part of their spiritual preparation for Christmas.
 During this season there was much remembering, fasting, preparation of homes as if a special visitor was expected and also the anticipation of Christ’s Second Coming.
 Each culture builds its own traditions, but the goal of Advent is cheerful preparation, while we do expectant waiting, for the anticipated arrival of the day when we remember Christ’s birth.
-It includes all the anticipation in the Old Testament, where they waited for the Messiah, as well as the celebration of all that came to fulfillment at His birth.
+It includes all the anticipation in the Old Testament, where they were waiting for the Messiah, as well as the celebration of all that came at the fulfillment of His birth.

 Everything about the wreath and candles represents something about what we believe.
 The process of lighting one candle each Sunday is an opportunity for discussion as well as heart preparation for the celebration.

 The wreath itself, made of various evergreens, signifies everlasting life we have in Jesus.
 The circle, which has no beginning or end, symbolizes the eternity of God, the immortality of the soul, and the everlasting life we find in Christ.
-Even the individual evergreens that make up the wreath have their own meanings that can be adapted to our faith.
+Even the individual evergreens that make up the wreath have their own meaning as they have been adapted to the tradition over the years.

 The candles also have their own special significance.
 The four candles represent the four weeks of Advent.

-• The first candle is called the “Prophet’s Candle” symbolizing the hope the prophets of the Old Testament, especially Isaiah, foretold the birth of Christ and waited in hope for the Messiah’s arrival.
+• The first candle is called the “Prophet’s Candle” symbolizing the hope the prophets of the Old Testament, especially Isaiah.
+They foretold the birth of Christ and waited in hope for the Messiah’s arrival.
 We wait in hope for Christ’s return as the risen King, and in relationship with Jesus, we are always able to hope.
-It is usually purple which symbolizes royalty, Jesus’ royalty as king.
+It was traditionally purple which symbolizes royalty, Jesus’ royalty as king.

 • The second candle called “Bethlehem’s Candle” symbolizes faith.
 The prophet Micah had foretold that the Messiah would be born in Bethlehem, which is also the birthplace of King David.
-The second candle is also purple to symbolism preparation for the coming king.
+The second candle was also purple by tradition, symbolising the preparation for the coming king.
 The remnant who remained in faith after the exile, looked to Bethlehem for their Savior to come.
 We now enjoy a faith as believers as we trust God for our lives, our eternal lives and seeing the fulfillment of all promises to us.

 • The third candle symbolizes joy and is called the “Shepherd’s Candle.”
-To the shepherd’s, the angels announced that Jesus came, and the shepherds who were humble, unimportant people in society rejoiced.
-The pink colour, represents joyfulness and rejoicing.
+To the shepherd’s, the angels announced that Jesus came, shepherds who were humble, unimportant people in society rejoiced.
+The pink colour, represented joyfulness and rejoicing.
 We, as believers, also have joy in our salvation, in our relationship with Jesus, and joy in our eternal future.

-• The more modern traditions add a fifth candle which is usually white to represent light, purity and victory and is called “Christ’s candle.”
-It is placed in the middle of the wreath and is lit on Christmas Day.
+• The more modern traditions add a fifth candle in the center of the wreath, which is usually white to represent light, purity and victory and is called “Christ’s candle.”
+This candle is lit on Christmas Day.

-The light of the flickering candle flames reminds us who Jesus is: “In him was life, and that life was the light of all mankind.
+The light of the flickering candle flames are to remind us who Jesus is: “In him was life, and that life was the light of all mankind.
 The light shines in the darkness, and the darkness has not overcome it.”
 (John 1:4-5).

 No matter how we choose to celebrate the season of Advent, it is important to remember the reasons and meanings behind our traditions.
 Jesus entered our dark, broken world on the first Christmas long ago, and He’s working even now to restore light, peace, and life.

-As I work this understanding into the celebration advent in my family, I have decided to make Sundays a special time of preparation and celebration in our household.
+Try work this understanding of tradition into your advent celebration with your family.
+Make Sundays a special time of preparation and celebration in our household.
 Spending Sundays with family and friends as we share joy, hope, peace and love with people around us.
-Advent is also more than decorating and visiting with people, there is also the work of the heart and in my heart understanding the significance of joy, hope, peace and love that is fulfilled in Jesus is a task for my bible reading this December before Christmas.
+Advent is also more than decorating and visiting with people, there is also the work to be done in the heart.
+In my heart I always try remember the significance of joy, hope, peace and love that is fulfilled in Jesus.
+I do extra bible reading in the December before Christmas.

 Thank you, Jesus, that in you is the fulfilment of all the promises of the Old Testament and reconciliation for all humanity.
 Thank you that we now know and experience Your love in a deep and meaningful relationship.
 Thank you that we have the joy of our salvation, and the joy we experience as a child of God and a member of the body.
 Thank you for the hope that we have, both in our daily lives and for eternity.
 Thank you, Lord, for peace with You, available to all mankind through Jesus.
 Help me to make this years celebration of Christmas, a celebration of You.